Promoting Inclusive Markets and Financial Systems

 Christian Pennotti is a Senior Technical Advisor at CARE.
 In his current role, Christian leads a multi-country initiative to understand the opportunities and risks associated with linking savings groups with formal financial institutions.
 Previously, he served in senior positions with CARE’s Food Security and Economic Development teams where he provided program design, implementation and learning support to flagship CARE initiatives across Africa, Asia, and Latin America.
 He is a recognized market facilitation and knowledge management specialist with a decade of experience informing or participating in industry-level initiatives including the SEEP’s Market Facilitation Initiative and the USAID AMAP, microLINKS, Field Support and New Partners for Value Chain Development programs.
 He also led organizational learning at CARE globally on issues related to market facilitation and food security for five years.
 Christian started his career as a volunteer with the US Peace Corps in Uzbekistan and holds a Master’s degree in International Development.
 He currently lives in Dar es Salaam, Tanzania.

-Camilla Nestor serves as senior vice president for global solutions at Grameen Foundation, where she is responsible for cross-cutting initiatives in financial services, agriculture and health.
-She has 18 years of experience working in the banking sector and international development in the US and abroad, with deep expertise in designing and launching financial products, building new business models to reach the poor, and social impact investing.
-Prior to Grameen Foundation, she worked at Citigroup in the structured corporate finance department executing debt financings for emerging markets firms.
-She spent five years on the ground in Southeast Asia, the Balkans, and Africa working for Catholic Relief Services and other development organizations.
+Camilla Nestor is chief business development officer at Neighborhood Trust Financial Partners.
+Previously, Camilla served as head of Grameen Foundation’s global programmatic work in financial inclusion, smallholder agriculture, and health.
+She also managed Grameen Foundation’s impact investing strategy and portfolio.
+She has 20 years of experience working in the banking sector and international development in the US and abroad, with deep expertise in designing and launching financial products, building new business models to reach the poor, and impact investing.
+Prior to Grameen Foundation, she worked at Citigroup in the structured corporate finance department executing debt financings for emerging market firms, including telecommunications companies, financial institutions, and leasing companies.
+She spent five years on the ground in Southeast Asia, the Balkans, and Africa working with microfinance institutions and rural banks on start-up, new product development, and raising capital.
 Camilla holds an MBA and a master’s degree in International Affairs from Columbia University and a bachelor’s degree in Political Science from Colorado College.
-She is an adjunct professor at Columbia University’s School of International & Public Affairs and serves on the board of Grameen Capital India.
+She is an adjunct professor at Columbia University’s School of International & Public Affairs and serves on the board of The SEEP Network.

 Ranya Abdel-Baki is a development economist with over 12 years of experience in finance and economic and social development.
 Ranya currently works as a consultant with the World Bank Group at the Cairo Office.
 Prior to joining the World Bank, Ranya worked as a Program Manager at MicroFinance Transparency, an international US-based NGO that promotes the welfare of poor micro-entrepreneurs through facilitating microfinance pricing disclosure.
 Preceding that, she had worked at Sanabel – The Microfinance Network of Arab Countries – for 6 years.
 During her tenure at Sanabel, Ranya assumed several roles beginning from Transparency and Research Manager to Deputy Executive Director and finally Executive Director of the network for 3 years.
 Ranya has also worked as a Credit Analyst and Supervisor for 5 years at National Société Générale Bank and as an Urban Economist & Development Specialist at EcoConServ-Environmental Solutions.
 She has undertaken a number of consultancy assignments assessing the social impact and financial sustainability of development projects in Egypt.
 Her experience in microfinance includes the co-writing of the Arab Microfinance Analysis and Benchmarking Report for 4 consecutive years, training on financial analysis for microfinance, and lecturing on microfinance in the American University in Cairo.
 Ranya holds a MSc. in Urban Economic Development from University College London (UCL).